Richard Stuverud

 Richard Allen Stuverud Jr. (born September 26, 1969) is an American drummer from Seattle, Washington.
-He lives in Oakland, California where he writes, arranges and produces songs.
+He lives in Oakland, California, where he writes, arranges and produces songs.
 Stuverud played with Pearl Jam on several shows of the Gigaton Tour in May 2022, substituting for drummer Matt Cameron who had tested positive for COVID-19.
 Drumming duties during these shows were shared with Josh Klinghoffer.

 Career

 His debut album, Memories in Kodachrome, was released in May 2020.
 The follow-up album, Hummingbirds was released in March, 2022.
 A 7" single, "Looking Back to Look Ahead", followed in March, 2023 featuring Jeff Ament on bass.
+The latest album, Sunset Ghosts (2024) was produced by Stuverud with additional production by Barrett Jones.
+Old and new friends and bandmates from Seattle and Oakland, including Ament, Kurt Bloch (Bad Scene), Tim Dijulio (Lazy Susan), and Sluggo Cawley (REQ'D, The Grannies), Neal Walter, Drew Gordon, Dave Flores, Jeff Rouse (Loaded), and Owen Adair Kelly appear.

 Known for playing in several bands in the Seattle scene, his first was the punk rock band The Fastbacks.
 Through the mid-1990s, Stuverud played in the bands Three Fish and Tres Mts., both side projects of Pearl Jam bassist Jeff Ament.
 Three Fish released the albums Three Fish (1996) and The Quiet Table (1999), through Epic Records.
 The album Tres Mts.
 (Three Mountains), with Doug Pinnick of King's X and guest guitarist Mike McCready, was released in 2011.
 Pearl Jam's 2011 box set, Vitalogy, included the previously unreleased demo version of "Nothingman" with Stuverud on drums.

 In 2012, he worked again with Jeff Ament, this time with the singer-songwriter, Joseph Arthur, to form the band, RNDM.
 They released their debut album, Acts (2012) and followed up with Ghost Riding (2016).
 Stuverud has collaborated with Ament on his solo albums, including I Should be Outside (2020), Tone (2008) and While my Heart Beats (2012).
 Stuverud is also on drums for Ament's third solo album, Heaven/Hell (2018).